mreznits/spectro-cloud/education-engineer/tutorial.md

 To access the application, get the container name and use port forwarding to expose the container port to the local network.

-To get the container name, issue the following command:
+To get the container name, use the following command:

 ```shell
 $ PODNAME=$(kubectl get pods --template '{{range .items}}{{.metadata.name}}{{end}}' --selector=app=web)
 ```

-Now that you have the container name, expose the port to the local network.
+To expose the port to the local network, use the following command:
 ```
 $ kubectl port-forward $PODNAME 8080:8080
 ```